lealbaugh/jvns-redesign/source/_posts/2014-01-04-4-paths-to-being-a-kernel-hacker.markdown

 ---
 layout: post
-title: "5 paths to being a kernel hacker"
+title: "4 paths to being a kernel hacker"
 date: 2014-01-04 14:37
 comments: true
 categories: kernel
 ---

+(this is me continuing work on my [CUSEC](http://2014.cusec.net/) talk about why the kernel isn't scary)

-I once tried asking for advice about how to get started with kernel programming, and was basically told
+I once tried asking for advice about how to get started with kernel programming, and was basically told:

 1. If you don't *need* to understand the kernel for your work, why would you try?